Board of Directors

 About

 John was formerly NSW Minister for State Development, Health and Community Services, Industrial Relations, Justice and was also Attorney General of New South Wales.
-John was also leader of the Government in the Legislative Council.
-John is currently a Company Director and Chairman of Wentworth Higher Education, the NSW Mine Safety Authority and the Coal Services Group.
-John was awarded a Member of the Order of Australia 2017 for significant service to the Parliament of New South Wales through a range of senior ministerial roles, to law reform, and to the community.
-After a successful law career and decades in public service, John retired to Woolgoolga ten years ago.
-He has been enjoying his retirement by planning and advocating for improved aged care and community services for the Woolgoolga community.
-John and his three children all received their education in Catholic schools.
+John was also leader of the Government and of the Opposition in the NSW Legislative Council.
+Following his career in Parliament, John was an Adjunct Professor at UTS; was a professional Arbitrator and Mediator; presided at a number of Government and Industry Tribunals; was a Director or Chair of Tertiary, Secondary and VET organisations; as well as companies involved in the health, employment, insurance and mining industries.
+He was an Examiner with the Australian Criminal Intelligence Commission and its predecessor the Australian Crime Commission for a number of years .
+John is currently Chair of Wentworth Higher Education, Patricks College Australia and Diocese of Lismore Catholic Schools Ltd. John was awarded a Member of the Order of Australia in 2017 for significant service to the Parliament of New South Wales through a range of senior ministerial roles, to law reform, and to the community.
+After a successful law career and decades in public service, John retired to Woolgoolga.
+John, his wife and his three children all received their education in Catholic schools.
 John is a Parishioner of the Coffs Harbour Parish.

 photo of Ian Baker